Everybody expects that when they

 Hope everyone had a great week.

-This week I would like to talk about tone woods.
-What makes them different, and what you can expect in how these woods perform
+tone woods.
+What makes them different, and what you can expect in how

-There are a multitude of different tone woods that are used in the manufacturing of acoustics, solid bodies, arch-tops and basses.
+woods that are used in the manufacturing of acoustics, solid bodies,

 Let's start with acoustic guitars.